Azure/azure-linux-extensions/DSC/README.md

 Here're all the supported public configuration parameters:

-* `MofFileUri`: (optional, string) the uri of the public MOF file
-* `ResourceZipFileUri`: (optional, string) the uri of the custom resource ZIP file
+* `FileUri`: (optional, string) the uri of the MOF file/Meta MOF file/custom resource ZIP file.
 * `ResourceName`: (optional, string) the name of the custom resource module
 * `Mode`: (optional, string) the functional mode, valid values: Push, Pull, Install, Remove.
-If not specified, it's considered as Pull mode.
+If not specified, it's considered as Push mode.

 ### 1.2 Protected configuration